-- Improved heat transfer capacity and a lower water temperature rise across the condenser, reducing the heat lost to the environment - Increase in both flow volume and water velocity, often resulting in reduced pumping power - Increased time required between cleanings, by reducing rate of re-deposition of fouling material on the tube surfaces. - Reduced pitting from turbulence and gas bubble implosion - Longer tube life and condenser life
+- Improved heat transfer capacity and a lower water temperature rise across the condenser, reducing the heat lost to the environment - Increase in both flow volume and water velocity, often resulting in reduced pumping power - Increased time required between cleanings, by reducing rate of re-deposition of fouling material on the tube surfaces. - Reduced pitting from turbulence and gas bubble implosion in copper alloy tubes. - Longer tube life and condenser life

-Plant performance will also be improved and CO2 emissions reductions achieved.
+Plant performance will also be improved and ${\rm CO_2}$ emissions reductions achieved.